Loading...

 dmesg | tail

-Recent dmesg output often reveals the difference between “system is slow” and “disk is failing.”
-I/O errors and filesystems remounting read-only are high-severity signals that should trigger escalation and data-protection actions.
+Recent dmesg output often separates “system is slow” from “storage is failing.”
+I/O errors, timeouts, and filesystems remounting read-only are high-severity signals that should trigger escalation and data-protection actions.

 Command